tearust/teaproject/_tapps/TApp-TEAfluencer-Template.md

-# TApp TEAfluencer Template
+# TApp TEA Fluencer Template
-TApp's using the **TEAfluencer Social Influencer** template benefit from "tipping" where **consume** actions of TEA are made into the TApp's bonding curve according to its popularity on social media.
+TApp's using the **TEA Fluencer Social Influencer** template benefit from "tipping" where **consume** actions of TEA are made into the TApp's bonding curve according to its popularity on social media.
 To reap these benefits, each TApp will first need to be hosted by enough miners.
 In epoch 4, there needs to be a minimum of **3** hosting miners before a TApp is running on the network.

 # TApp Tipping Logic
-Once a TApp using the **TEAfluencer Social Influencer** template is running on the TEA network, the tipping logic kicks in as follows:
+Once a TApp using the **TEA Fluencer Social Influencer** template is running on the TEA network, the tipping logic kicks in as follows:

 - The **start time** is whenever a social TApp became eligible for tipping, or if it's already been tipped before, the last block in which it was tipped.
 - The countdown begins from this **start time** towards the 1000th block after **start time**.